 Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

-Visiting parks is one of my favorite things to do in South Korea, and there are an incredible amount of green spaces and beautiful parks in Seoul.
+Visiting parks is one of my favorite things to do in South Korea, no matter the season.

-The parks in Seoul are accessible by public transit, safe, and have lots of benches for people to unwind and be surrounded by nature.
+The parks in Seoul are accessible by public transit, safe, and have plenty of benches for people to unwind and be surrounded by nature.

-As busy as life in Seoul may get for locals, there was a calmness and sense of community once I stepped inside Seoul parks.
+As busy as life in Seoul may get for locals, there’s always a calmness and sense of community once I step inside the parks.

 If you’re new to South Korea, make sure to read my travel guide to South Korea.

 You cannot leave Seoul without visiting Namsan Park!
-It’s the most famous park in Seoul.
+It’s the most famous and biggest park in Seoul.

-This park is best known for the Namsan Tower (aka Seoul Tower) and Observatory at the top, and the famous Locks of Love, where visitors express their love for their partner, a loved one, or themselves by attaching a lock and throwing out the key.
+This park is best known for the N Seoul Tower and Locks of Love observatory deck, where visitors express their love for their partner, a loved one, or themselves by attaching a lock and throwing out the key.

 Get to Namsan Park by bus, taxi, cable car, or by walking.